HEAL-SWIN: A Vision Transformer On The Sphere: HEAL-SWIN

+In HEAL-SWIN we adapt the patching-, windowing- and shifting mechanisms of the SWIN transformer to the HEALPix grid, enabling the transformer to operate on an inherently spherical representation of the data.

-\subsection{Patches and windows}
+\subsubsection{Patches and windows}

-The nested structure of the HEALPix grid aligns very well with the patching, windowing, patch-merging and patch-expansion operations of the SWIN-UNet model.
-Correspondingly, the modifications to the SWIN transformer amount to making it compatible with the one-dimensional structure of the HEALPix grid instead of the two-dimensional structure of the original rectangular pixel grid, at minimal computational overhead.
+The nested structure of the HEALPix grid aligns very well with the patching, windowing, patch-merging and patch-expansion operations of the SWIN transformer.
+Correspondingly, the modifications to the SWIN transformer result in a minimal computational overhead.

-The input data is provided in the nested ordering described in Section~\ref{sec:background} above.
-Then, the patching of the input pixels amounts to joining $n$ consecutive pixels into a patch, where $n$ is a power of four.
+The input data is provided as a list in the nested ordering described in Section~\ref{sec:healpix} above.
+Therefore, we start from a one-dimensional version of the model (in contrast to the usual two-dimensional version used for images).
+Then, the patching of the input pixels amounts to joining $\npatch$ consecutive pixels into a patch, where $\npatch$ is a power of four.
 Due to the nested ordering and the homogeneity of the HEALPix grid, the resulting patches cover quadrilateral areas of the same size on the sphere.
-Similarly, to partition patches into windows over which attention is performed, $n$ consecutive patches are joined together, where $n$ is again a power of four.
-The patch merging layers for downscaling and the patch expansion layer for upscaling operate in the same spirit on $n=4^{k}$ consecutive patches in the HEALPix list.
+Similarly, to partition patches into windows over which attention is performed, $\nwindow$ consecutive patches are joined together, where $\nwindow$ is again a power of four.
+E.g.\ in Figure~\ref{fig:grid_shifting_scheme}, a window size of $\nwindow=16$ is illustrated with patches $0-15$ in the first window, patches $16-31$ in the second window etc. For patch merging, we can similarly merge $n=4^{k}$ consecutive patches in the HEALPix list for downscaling and expand $n=4^{k}$ patches for upscaling.

-\subsection{Shifting}
+\subsubsection{Shifting}

 As mentioned above, to distribute information globally in the image, the SWIN transformer shifts the windows by half a window size along both image axes in every second attention layer.
-We have experimented with two different ways of performing the shifting in the HEALPix grid.
+We have experimented with two different ways of performing this shifting in the HEALPix grid.